benhartley/battery-widget/README.md

 ```

 # Usage
-Shows your remaining battery as a percentage, alerts you when to go below 15%
+Shows your remaining battery as a percentage, alerts you when to go below 15%.
+Underneath the hood it just polls `acpi` every 10 seconds.